RPI-DATA/jupyter-book/_build/notebooks/linearregression.md

-## Model the Data (with a Simple Regression)
+## Model the Data
 ---
+###  Simple Regression
 In this case, we will use a **simple linear regression** to evaluate the relationship between two variables: living area ("Gr Liv Area") and price ("SalePrice").
-The `linearRegression.fit()` function (from the scikit learning library) is pretty convenient in that it can turn the input data into a linear function without needing to worry about the calculation.
+Assuming a linear relationship, the equation for the two variables will of course look like this:

+$$
+y = mx + b
+$$

+where $x$ is the independent variable ("Gr Liv Area"), $y$ is the dependent ("SalePrice"), $m$ is the slope, and $b$ is the intercept.
+Because these variables are data and thus cannot be changed, a linear regression looks to control $m$ and $b$ instead.
+Essentially, a linear regression simply changes these two terms to fit multiple lines onto the data, reviews the error between the line and the data points, and then returns the line that generates the least amount of error.

+In Python, the function that performs the regression is `linearRegression.fit()`, which can be found in the scikit learning library.
+Simply include the two variables as arguments and it will find the line that best fits for you.
 We can also use the `mean_squared_error` function to get the total variance of the linear function, which can be found in the `numpy` library.